JrOrOneEquals1/PowerShell-Discord-DM-manager/README.md

 # PowerShell Discord DM Manager
 ## Description

 This PowerShell script will use the Selenium Web Driver with the Chrome browser to automatically respond to Direct Messages (DMs) that you receive in [Discord](https://discord.com) when keywords that you specify are received.
 It will only respond with the keyword triggered message once per Discord user.

+This tool utilizes your own Discord credentials, it does not require an API key or any Discord Bot permissions.

 This has only been tested on Windows.

 ## Installation
 First, you will need to install [Selenium for PowerShell](https://github.com/adamdriscoll/selenium-powershell).
 This can be done from a PowerShell command prompt with the following command.